jkelley/atri-pcie/README.md

 ---

 After a reboot the device files have to recreated with `sudo make device`.
-To see all of the driver debug messages in `/var/log/kern.log`, make sure the kernel print level is set to at least 6 (KERN_INFO), using the
+To see all of the driver debug messages, make sure the kernel print level is set to at least 6 (KERN_INFO), using the following:
-following:

 <pre><code>
-$ sudo bash
-# echo 6 > /proc/sys/kernel/printk
+$ echo 6 | sudo tee /proc/sys/kernel/printk
+6
 </code></pre>

 Finally, the driver can be loaded with `sudo insmod atri-pcie.ko`.
-Messages in `/var/log/kern.log` will indicate if this is successful.
+Messages in `/var/log/kern.log` or `/var/log/messages` will indicate if this is successful.

+FIX ME: this will eventually go into an init.d script.

 Testing
 ---